mcgill-robotics/AUV-2026/README.md

 If you have the software installed, follow these instructions:

 1. `git clone` this repository on your local environment.

 2. Open the repo in **VS Code**.

 3. In the bottom left, you should see a little blue/green box.
 This will bring up the VSCode dialogue.
   (Keyboard Shortcut: `CTRL + SHIFT + P` or `CMD + SHIFT + P`)

 ![image](https://github.com/user-attachments/assets/69cfa5b7-9513-4aa1-b797-e9adcc8aa68a)

-5. Select ***"Remote Containers: Reopen in container"***
+4. Select ***"Dev Containers: Reopen in container"***

-6. VS Code will automatically load necessary files and configure the dev environment.
+5. VS Code will automatically load necessary files and configure the dev environment.
 This can take minutes to load.

 Once loading is complete, your ready to develop!